MyScript/MyScriptJS/README.md

  Configure all the librairies to have a good code completion [https://blog.jetbrains.com/webstorm/2014/07/how-webstorm-works-completion-for-javascript-libraries/](https://blog.jetbrains.com/webstorm/2014/07/how-webstorm-works-completion-for-javascript-libraries/)

+ Configure the code format by going in Files -> Settings the Editor -> Code Style -> Javascript and press the button manage.
+Load the configuration file locate in DEV/AIRBNB.
+This will allow you to reformat the javascript code with IDEA formatter as expected by most of configured ES6 rules.

  Debug mocha test
  - Add a mocha test configuration with test directory
  - Configure the launcher with the Extra moch option `--compilers js:babel-core/register`